Septic to Sewer Connection

 5 Highlights on Septic to Sewer Connection

-• Licensed and Permitted Work — Action Septic Service holds all required municipal permits and contractor certifications to tap into your local sewer main.
+- Licensed and Permitted Work — Action Septic Service holds all required municipal permits and contractor certifications to tap into your local sewer main.
 Every septic to sewer connection we perform meets code compliant standards set by your health department and utility company.
+Contact us by phone or email to request a free estimate.

-• Complete Septic Tank Decommissioning — We don’t just connect your lateral line to the sewer stub.
-We pump, clean, and properly abandon your existing septic tank, backfill it with compacted fill, and grade the surface to prevent settling.
+- Complete Septic Tank Decommissioning — We don’t just connect your lateral line to the sewer stub.
+Our team pumps, cleans, and properly abandons your existing septic tank, backfills it with compacted fill, and grades the surface to prevent settling.
+The job is done right the first time.

-• Minimal Property Disruption — Our crews use precision excavators and trenchers to route your new sewer lateral with the smallest possible footprint.
-We restore landscaping, driveways, and hardscapes once we compact and grade the trench.
+- Minimal Property Disruption — Our crews use precision excavators and trenchers to route your new sewer lateral with the smallest possible footprint.
+We restore landscaping, driveways, paving, and hardscapes once we compact and grade the trench.
+We keep working until your property looks right.

-• Gravity Fed and Pressurized Solutions — Some properties sit below the sewer main elevation.
+- Gravity Fed and Pressurized Solutions — Some properties sit below the sewer main elevation.
 We install grinder pumps, force mains, and lift stations when a gravity fed connection isn’t feasible.
+Our pressure systems handle elevation issues well.

-• Turnkey Permit and Fee Coordination — Sewer tap fees, connection fees, impact fees, easement paperwork, and right of way access all require coordination with your municipality.
-We handle every step from the perc test documentation to the final camera inspection.
+- Turnkey Permit and Fee Coordination — Sewer tap fees, connection fees, impact fees, easement paperwork, and right of way access all require coordination with your municipality.
+We cover every step from the perc test documentation to the final free camera inspection.
+Get the help you need by filling out our form or giving us a call.

 Why Choose Our Septic to Sewer Connection Service

-Septic to sewer connection is a specialized trade that sits at the intersection of septic contracting, plumbing, and municipal utility work.
+Septic to sewer connection is a specialized trade that sits at the intersection of septic contracting, plumbing services, and municipal utility work.
 Action Septic Service has performed hundreds of these conversions across residential and commercial properties.
-We bring the equipment, the licensing, and the field knowledge that general contractors simply don’t carry.
+We specialize in this work and bring the equipment, the licensing, and the field knowledge that general contractors simply don’t carry.
+We are a top choice for property owners who need reliable sewer system solutions.

 Our crews include licensed septic contractors and plumbers who understand both sides of the transition.
-They know how to disconnect your existing septic system, abandon the tank to code, and tie in a new sewer lateral to the municipal main without disrupting service to your home.
-That dual expertise saves you from hiring multiple contractors.
+They know how to disconnect your existing septic system, abandon the tank to code, and tie in a new sewer lateral to the municipal main without disrupting service to your house.
+That dual expertise means you save money by not having to hire multiple contractors to get the job done.

 Action Septic Service is fully insured, bonded, and trusted by local sanitarians and utility companies.
-We’ve built that reputation one connection at a time.
+We’ve built that reputation one connection at a time through great customer service.
+Property owners recommend us because we deliver on our promises.

 Signs You Need Septic to Sewer Connection

 Your Drain Field Is Failing: A saturated, clogged, or biomat choked leach field will push effluent to the surface.
-You’ll notice soggy patches, foul odors, and standing greywater in your yard.
+You’ll notice soggy patches, foul odors, and standing greywater or water in your yard.
 Replacing a drain field can cost as much as a full sewer connection, and a new absorption field still leaves you dependent on soil percolation.
 If a municipal sewer main runs within reach of your property, converting eliminates the leach field problem permanently.
+A sewer connection is a better fix than repeated drain field repair or replacement.

 Your Septic Tank Is Deteriorated: Cracked concrete tanks, corroded baffles, and collapsed inlet or outlet pipes create unsanitary conditions.
 A deteriorated septic tank can leach raw sewage into groundwater.
-When the tank itself has failed, connecting to the sewer main is often more cost effective than installing a new fiberglass or polyethylene tank and rebuilding the entire system.
+When the tank itself has failed, connecting to the main sewer is often more cost effective than installing a new fiberglass or polyethylene tank and rebuilding the entire system.
+You can replace your failing sewer pipe and septic infrastructure with a direct connection to municipal utilities.

 Our Septic to Sewer Connection Process

 Septic to sewer connection is a multi phase project.
-Here’s how Action Septic Service executes each stage.
+Here’s how Action Septic Service executes each stage from start to end.

-Step 1 — Site Assessment and Permit Application We assess your property to locate the existing septic tank, distribution box, drain field, and the nearest sewer main or sewer stub.
+Step 1 — Site Assessment and Permit Application We assess your property to locate the existing septic tank, distribution box, drain field, and the nearest sewer main or sewer stub near your home.
 We measure elevation to determine whether a gravity fed connection or a pressurized force main with a grinder pump is required.
 We then file all permit applications and pay the sewer tap and connection fees on your behalf.
+After the assessment, we provide detailed estimates with transparent pricing and a written quote.

-Step 2 — Septic System Disconnection Our vacuum truck pumps and desludges your septic tank completely.
+Step 2 — Septic System Disconnection Our vacuum truck pumps and desludges your septic tank completely using professional grade equipment.
 We disconnect the inlet and outlet pipes and cap them.
 The tank is either crushed in place and backfilled with approved material or removed entirely by excavator.
+We handle the total removal of your old system.

 Brands We Use